ing-bank/ing-open-banking-cli/scripts/bash/README.md

 ### Open Banking PSD2 APIs:
 Configuration: `apps/sandbox/config-psd2.env`
-1. Request an application token: `./psd2_01A_RequestApplicationToken.sh`
+1. Request an application token: `./psd2_01_RequestApplicationToken.sh`.
+The above script outputs the access token value into a txt file which is then picked up automatically by the following scripts, so there is no need to pass the application access token on each request
 2. Request an authorization URL: `./psd2_02_RequestAuthorizationURL.sh`
    (the authorization URL subsequently needs additional parameters according to [instructions](https://developer.ing.com/openbanking/get-started/psd2) on the ING Developer Portal)

-Then with an authorization code, and a (cached or new) application token, you can request a customer token:
-1. Request an application token: `./psd2_01A_RequestApplicationToken.sh`
+3. Request authorisation code: `./psd2_03_RequestAuthorizationCode.sh`
-2. Request a customer token: `./psd2_01B_RequestCustomerToken.sh`
+4. Request a customer access token: `./psd2_04_RequestCustomerToken.sh`
-3. Call the Account Information API: `./psd2_03_CallAccountInformationAccount.sh`
+5. Call the Account Information API: `./psd2_05_CallAccountInformationAccount.sh`